Tuesday, August 12, 2014

 If you'd like to make your own, this is what I did.
 I went to choosemyplate.gov- specifically this page:

 You'll have to register if you haven't used the site before.
 Once I updated my profile, I went to "My Plan:"

 On that page, my serving sizes were listed (they're not different right now that I'm breastfeeding as when I was pregnant):

 This is a break down of my categories and daily allowance with examples of various food group servings and tips:

 (The images above are from the choosemyplate.gov website.
 See their site for a personalized plan).

-All I had to do was print labels that I had already created from when I was pregnant.
+All I had to do was print labels that I had already created.
 (I used Avery labels and the Avery labels template document.
 I made a daily checklist of each food group category with an appropriate number of check boxes for each category.
 For example, I require 6 servings of protein a day, so there are 6 boxes to check next to "protein").

 Now comes my favorite part, I took a cute, new notebook (from a set of 3 from Target) and added a label on every page.

 I also printed out a quick reference chart for what counts as a serving in each food group.
 For example, 1 oz. of chicken, beef, fish, etc. counts as 1 protein serving.
 1/4 cup of beans counts as 1 serving of protein, as well.